 Although the rivalry between the Oklahoma Sooners and West Virginia Mountaineers is young, it has already seen some great moments.
 The two teams first played in 1958, but the rivalry was born in 2008 when the Sooners and Mountaineers met in the Fiesta Bowl.
 West Virginia blew out the Sooners, building animosity between the two programs.
 In 2012, the Mountaineers joined the Big 12, making this rivalry and annual series.
 Since then, the games between Ou and West Virginia have been incredibly tight and full of fantastic moments.

 West Virginia Mountaineers in the CFP Championship and Bowl Games

 Even though they have yet to be crowned BCS National Champions, the Mountaineers can stake claim to having the most victories of any team without a title.
-To go along with their 700 plus all-time wins the Mountaineers have about a half a dozen Big East Conference Championships as well as three BCS Bowl wins since 2002.
+To go along with their 700 plus all-time wins the Mountaineers have about a half a dozen Big East Conference Championships.
 Ticketcity offers tickets to all college football bowl games and Big 12 Championship Game.